2020/21 Full-time Undergraduate course

-The programme is for those who intend to work as professional social workers and includes a substantial element of practice learning.
+The programme is for those who intend to work as professional social workers, and includes a substantial element of practice learning.
 You will undertake two contrasting practice placements - one of 85 days duration in Year 2, and one of 100 days duration in Year 3.
 The programme is recognised by the Northern Ireland Social Care Council for purposes of registration as a social worker.
-It is also recognised internationally by the Australian Association of Social Workers via their International Qualifications Assessment process.
+It is also recognised internationally, for example, by the Australian Association of Social Workers via their International Qualifications Assessment process.

-Although the programme includes underpinning learning in the social sciences, such as social policy, psychology, sociology and law, the focus of the programme is on the development of skills, values, and knowledge required for practice.
-You must successfully complete a preparation for practice learning module (Year 1, Semester II) prior to undertaking supervised practice learning on placement.
+Although the programme includes underpinning learning in the social sciences, such as social policy, psychology, sociology and law, the focus of the programme is on the development of skills, values and knowledge required for practice.
+You must successfully complete a preparation for practice learning module (Year 1, Semester 2) prior to undertaking supervised practice learning on placement.

 Three years full-time at Magee campus.

 Belfast Metropolitan College/South West College also provide the first two years of the degree, with students transferring to the Magee campus to complete their final year.